exasol/spark-connector/doc/user_guide/user_guide.md

     path/to/spark_application.jar
 ```

-This allows you to avoid hardcoding the credentials in your Spark applications.
+This allows you to avoid hard-coding the credentials in your Spark applications.

-Providing configurations parameters with `spark-submit` has a higher precedence
-than the SparkConf configurations.
+Providing configurations parameters with `spark-submit` has a higher precedence than the SparkConf configurations.

 ## Creating a Spark DataFrame From Exasol Query

-You can query the Exasol database and load the results of the query into a Spark
+You can query the Exasol database and load the results of the query into a Spark dataframe.
-dataframe.

-For that specify the data source format as `"exasol"` and provide the required
+For that specify the data source format and provide the required configurations.
-configurations.

 As an example we query two retail tables from the Exasol database: